martinrenner/KI-GUI/README.md

 >[!NOTE]
 > Note: We have already prepared list of requirements so you don't need to install it manualy.
 Just create the virtual enviroment and run. `pip install -r requirements.txt`

+1. Move to `backend`.
-1. Set up a virtual environment `python -m venv venv`.
+2. Set up a virtual environment `python -m venv venv`.
-2. Activate virtual environment `venv\Scripts\activate` or `source venv/bin/activate`.
+3. Activate virtual environment `venv\Scripts\activate` or `source venv/bin/activate`.
-3. Install FastAPI and Uvicorn with `pip install fastapi uvicorn`.
+4. Install FastAPI and Uvicorn with `pip install fastapi uvicorn`.
-4. Freeze requirements for Docker `pip freeze > requirements.txt`
+5. Freeze requirements for Docker `pip freeze > requirements.txt`
+6. Change the Python interpreter to the one in your virtual environment.

 ## Setup React
 > [!NOTE]
 > Note: Similar to the Python virtual environment, local installation of Node modules aids in providing IntelliSense for development.

+1. Move to `frontend`.
-1. Install dependencies with `npm install`.
+2. Install dependencies with `npm install`.

 ## Configuring Environment Variables